lizza8/luminae/README.md

-To get started with your project, you'll first need to install the dependencies with:
+install the dependencies with:

 ```
 npm install
 ```

-Then, you'll be able to run a development version of the project with:
+then:

 ```
 npm run dev
 ```

-After a few seconds, your project should be accessible at the address [http://localhost:5173/](http://localhost:5173/)

-If you are satisfied with the result, you can finally build the project for release with:
+address
+[http://localhost:5173/](http://localhost:5173/)

+if liked:

 ```
 npm run build